ENT 240 Funding and Finance for Entrepreneurs

 Upon completion of this course, the student will:

-1. Explain the basic concepts of finance and the importance of each as they relate to entrepreneurship.
+1. Explain the basic concepts of finance and risk as they relate to entrepreneurship.

 1. Explain the basic economic concepts of finance.